Full width project banner image

 Ending tenancy

-A tenancy can be ended by the property manager through a notice to leave (Form 12) or the tenant through a notice of intention to leave (Form 13).
+A tenancy can be ended by the property manager through a notice to leave (Form 12).
+The tenant can end it through a notice of intention to leave (Form 13).
 Notice must typically be given at least 14 days in advance.
 The basic steps for ending a tenancy include:

-- Provide the tenant with a checklist covering cleaning expectations
+• Provide the tenant with a cleaning checklist.

-This process ensures a smooth transition between tenants.
+This process smooths the transition between tenants.
 Agencies know it's important to get this right.
-Transitioning smoothly between tenants minimises the property's vacancy period.
+The way your property transitions between tenants may affect how long it stays vacant.

 Property management fees and costs on the Sunshine Coast